Forward-Education/pxt-smart-solar/curriculum/ms-solartracking/modify.md

 ~hint Tell me more!

-Recall from the "Use" tutorial:
+Recall from the 'Use' tutorial:

 -   The `||functions:calculatePower||` function reads the `||fwdSensors:voltage (V)||` and `||fwdSensors:current (mA)||` from the Energy Sensor and calculates the `||variables:power||`.